United States Intelligence Community Oversight: Authorization and appropriation

 Congress's most important source of leverage is the power to authorize programs and appropriate funds.
 During the authorization and appropriations process, Congress can signal its intelligence and policy priorities through both the allocation of funds and the inclusion of non budget-related clauses in the authorization and appropriations bills.

-Nominations: Many of the IC's top leaders, including the Director of National Intelligence and the CIA Director, are nominated by the President and confirmed by the Senate.
+Nominations: Many of the IC's top leaders, including the Director of National Intelligence and the Director of the Central Intelligence Agency, are nominated by the President of the United States and confirmed by the United States Senate.
 This sometimes grueling process forces the White House to carefully select its nominees and provides an opportunity for Senate input on both the individuals and issues related to intelligence policy.
 In recent years, the Senate has withheld confirmation until the executive branch agreed to share additional information on key areas of congressional oversight of intelligence activities.

 Congressional hearings

-Congress invites—and, in some cases, compels—high-ranking members of the executive branch to appear before Congress to ask them targeted questions intended to create more transparent and effective IC operations.
-As noted previously, however, the power of this tool depends in large part on Congress's awareness of IC activities.
+Congress invites and, in some cases, compels high-ranking members of the executive branch to appear before Congress to ask them targeted questions intended to create more transparent and effective intelligence community operations.
+However, the power of this tool depends in large part on Congress's awareness of intelligence community activities.

 Executive oversight

 Oversight in the executive branch usually focuses on covert action and espionage.
-The President heads oversight in the executive branch, and all covert actions must be approved by him or her (Refer to Intelligence Authorization Act and Hughes–Ryan Act).
-The President also has the power to appoint commissions, which can be used to assess intelligence topics (such as The National Commission on Terrorist Attacks or The Iraq Intelligence Commission).
+The President heads oversight in the executive branch, and all covert actions must be approved by him or her, consistent with the provisions of the Intelligence Authorization Act and Hughes–Ryan Act.
+The President has the power to appoint commissions, which can be used to assess intelligence topics, as was done with the formation of the 9/11 Commission and the Iraq Intelligence Commission.

 President's Foreign Intelligence Advisory Board

 The President's Foreign Intelligence Advisory Board (PFIAB) is now known as President's Intelligence Advisory Board (PIAB).
 Under the PIAB is the Intelligence Oversight Board (IOB), which is used to carry out investigations and initiate analysis activities for the President.
 The PIAB members are appointed by the President and are usually individuals with relevant experience.

-In 2008, President George W. Bush by Executive Order removed some oversight powers from the IOB, critics argue that the changes have weakened oversight capabilities.
+In 2008, President George W. Bush by Executive Order removed some oversight powers from the IOB.
+Critics argued that the changes have weakened oversight capabilities.
 Previously, if the IOB learned of allegedly illegal or contrary to executive order intelligence activity, it notified both the president and the attorney general, now however, the IOB must refer matters to the Justice Department for a criminal investigation.
 In addition, the IOB lost the authority to oversee each intelligence agency's general counsel and inspector general.
 The main issue with the PIAB is concerns, since they are appointed by the president, there may be politicization of their recommendations.